Fibery-inc/fibery-mcp-server/README.md

 uv tool install fibery-mcp-server
 ```

-## 🔌 MCP Integration
+🔌 MCP Integration

-Add this configuration to your MCP client config file <i>(if "uv" command does not work, try absolute path (i.e. /Users/username/.local/bin/uv)</i>:
+Add this configuration to your MCP client config file.

+In Claude Desktop, you can access the config in **Settings → Developer → Edit Config**:
 ```json
 {
     "mcpServers": {